HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Anything else?

-The top bit you have removed with all the leaves can be potted up in a different pot of compost as a separate plant.
-Make sure you firm it in well to prevent it falling or rocking itself out of the pot.
+The top bit you have removed with all the leaves can be potted up in a different pot of potting mix as a separate plant.
+Make sure you firm it in well to prevent it falling or rocking itself out of the planter.

-The stump needs to re sprout new leaves, the part removed needs to grow new roots, however in both instances re growth is probable but never certain.
+The stump needs to re sprout new leaves, the upper part you've removed needs to grow new roots, however in both instances regrowth is highly probable (but never certain).
+Some readers have tried it and you can read their comments at the end of this article.

-This kind of feels like a tongue-in-cheek moment where we add in a disclaimer about not being able to take responsibility if your favorite houseplant dies.
+This feels like the tongue-in-cheek moment where I need to add a disclaimer about being unable to take responsibility if your favorite houseplant is ruined.
 In all seriousness, once you hack your beloved Yucca to bits you can't go back.
 There is a chance you will lose both "parts" of your plant so you should only go ahead if you are prepared for that.
 Hence the leap of faith.

 Caring for Yucca Plants Recap